EMILY BARROW DEJEU

 TEXTBOOKS

 Wolfe, J. and E.B.
-DeJeu. (under contract).
+DeJeu. (in press).
 Writing Proposals.
-Part of The Modular Technical and Professional Communication Series, a series of eight textbooks under contract with Bedford/St. Martin’s imprint of MacMillan Learning.
+Part of The Modular Technical and Professional Communication Series, a series of eight textbooks in press with Bedford/St. Martin’s imprint of MacMillan Learning.

 PEER-REVIEWED CONFERENCE PROCEEDINGS